"There's An Artist In My Food Garden"

 Joan Bognuda- Watercolour

 Artist, Tutor, Arts Therapist.
 Joan mainly works in fine watercolour style from old homes, sheds, gardens and portraits of people with life stories to tell.
 Also working now as an expressive artist in mixed media.
 Painting to present desires, give me Gippsland gum trees and one of our beautiful scenes any day.
-I love showing people the ‘how to’s’ for watercolours so look forward to seeing you Yvonne’s Patch.
+I love showing people the ‘how to’s’ for watercolours so look forward to seeing you at Butler's Garden.

 Spider Lee- Children's Author and Illustrator